Howard Fischer, Capitol Media Services//October 8, 2024//[read_meter]

 That sent backers back to the streets, with two petitions.

-The first sought a referral of the 1997 legislative action.
-The Arizona Constitution not only gives voters the ability to make their own laws but to put the issue on a future ballot, where they would get the last word.
+The Arizona Constitution not only gives voters the ability to make their own laws but to put any law approved by the Legislature on a future ballot where they would get the last word.

 And in 1998 voters overrode the 1997 law by a 3-2 margin.